Faculty Profile: Walter Wright

 Main Profile Content

-Walter A. Wright is an adjunct professor at the University of Texas School of Law, where he teaches courses in mediation.
-He is also an associate professor in the Legal Studies Program of the Department of Political Science at Texas State University in San Marcos, Texas.
-He teaches courses in law and alternative dispute resolution (ADR), and his primary research interest is mediation.
-He is a published author in the United States and several Latin American countries.
+Walter A. Wright is an adjunct professor who teaches mediation courses at the University of Texas School of Law.
+He is also an associate professor in the Legal Studies Program of the Department of Political Science at Texas State University in San Marcos, Texas, where he teaches courses in law and alternative dispute resolution (ADR).
+His primary research interest is mediation, and he has published over 100 articles and book chapters in the United States, Spain, and several Latin American countries.
 He received B.A. and J.D. degrees from the University of Houston and an LL.M. in International Legal Studies from New York University.